dandudikof/zfs-auto-mod/README.md

 # planned (functionality)

-- essential

-1. zpool status checks (soon)
-	( checks for scrubing?, resilver and degraded pool status and deal with appropriately)
-2. locking to defer operations if currently running.
-	1. only problem is big initial backups not finishing, before incrementals start
-	(then do initials manualy)(or schedule first initials friday night and start incrementals on monday)
-	2. if incrementals do not finish, that is a bigger problem
-	(need faster networking and or cpu, use simpler ssh cipher or no cipher ssh patches or HPN-SSH patches)

-- later

 1. zfs clones (not tested yet)
 	(but should? work if transfered with originating dataset@snapshot)
 2. zfs volumes (not tested yet)